 Before delving into the specifics of how TMR aids in prosthetic control, it’s crucial to understand what this procedure entails.
 Targeted Muscle Reinnervation (TMR) is a surgical procedure developed to improve prosthetic control in patients who have undergone limb amputation.

-Sujet a lire : What Strategies Enhance Language Development in Toddlers with Hearing Impairment?
+A lire également : What Strategies Enhance Language Development in Toddlers with Hearing Impairment?

 The primary purpose of TMR is to redirect nerves that once controlled the amputated limb towards residual muscles.
 When these nerves grow into the muscle, they can enable control of a myoelectric prosthesis.
 This process of nerve redirection and growth into a new muscle is the crux of TMR.